shaunrd0/klips/ansible/README.md

  - nginx.yml - Playbook example for using nginx role

 Roles
- - roles - Basic ansible role created with ansible-galaxy command
+ - Basic ansible role created with ansible-galaxy command
  - core - Role to configure a new host with basic authentication / package settings
  - docker - Role to install docker, docker-compose, configure docker user group (Debian / Ubuntu)
  - nginx - Role to install and configure a new nginx webserver on a host